 How many working days is your business losing to hangovers?
-This is particularly relevant after the festive season where Christmas parties and social events often fall on a school night.
-Did your business suffer a flurry of suspicious tummy bugs during Christmas party season?
+This is particularly relevant with the summer festival season on its way.
+Will your business suffer a flurry of suspicious tummy bugs during the summer season?
 Some businesses are choosing to accommodate hangovers in a different way, keen to avoid the extra absence which seems to occur around this time of year.

 The Audit Lab is a Bolton based business which has decided to do things a bit differently.
 The business allows employees to book ‘hangover days’ in advance when they know they are going out midweek.
 This enables employees to work from home in their pyjamas rather than come into the office when feeling delicate.
 Founder and director, Claire Crompton, told BBC5 Live’s Wake Up To Money that the system appeals to the younger generation and promotes honesty.
 She said that alarm bells might ring if staff were pulling two or three hangover days a week or missing important meetings but said employees have been respectful so far.